konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

  specification.
 Hence, we are testing, whether the implementation matches the inputs and outputs, as produced by the specification.

  - **Trace validation (TV)**.
-The traces collected from the implementation are checked against the TLA<sup>+</sup> specification.
+The traces are collected from the implementation and checked against the TLA<sup>+</sup> specification.
 This is an answer to question 2 above.
-State exploration is driven by the implementation, e.g., by executing the existing test suites, or just running the system for some time.
+State exploration is driven by the implementation, e.g., by executing the existing test suites, or just by running the system for some time.
 Hence, we are testing whether the specification matches the inputs and outputs of the implementation.
 Alternatively, we may check whether the implementation states may be lifted to the specification states, in order to produce a feasible trace in the specification.

 If you re-read the description of MBT and TV above, you may notice that there are two more dimensions of how to do testing: